Evotec-isRD/PIRATE/README.md

 Please download the AFSM1, AFSM2, AFSM3, and PIRATE models from (google drive link).
 These should be placed in the /models directory.

-## Reproducing Figures 3-5
+## Reproducing Figures 3-6

 You can run the code needed to reproduce these figures by executing the Jupyter notebooks located in the Figure 3, Figure 4, and Figure 5 directories.
-Figure 6 results can be reproduced by navigating the working directory to the Figure 6 directory and running the Python script:
+Figure 6 results can be reproduced by navigating the working directory to the Figure 6 folder and running the Python script using:

 ```python fig6_pde.py```